 Members who are less than 18 years old at the time their entrance or annual subscription fee is due are not required to pay that fee if a member of their immediate family 18 years old or older is a fully paid up member.

-Members younger than 16 years old must have a member of their immediate family who is a fully paid up member (and must be accompanied by said member when attending any in-person or online events organized by the association).
+Members younger than 16 years old must have a member of their immediate family or a legal guardian who is a fully paid up member (and must be accompanied by said member when attending any in-person or online events organized by the association).

+Scientific Advisory Members are not required to pay entrance or annual fees but may do so if they wish.